 How To Get the CAHPS Home Health Care Survey and Administrative Guidance

-To access this survey and all supporting documentation for survey administration, please visit CMS’s website for the Home Health Care Survey.
+To access this survey, supplemental questions, and all supporting documentation for survey administration, please visit CMS's website for the Home Health Care Survey.
+CMS provides translations of the Home Health Care Survey and supplemental questions in several languages.
 No documentation for this survey is available on AHRQ's website.

 For technical assistance with this survey, please contact HHCAHPS@RTI.org or 1-866-354-0985.